What is Power Bi Icon Set?

 How to Apply Icon Set in Power Bi?

-Now we will see how we can make use of icons in Power BI to play with the existing data set.
 You can download the workbook used in this example to practice along with us.

 As I told Conditional Formatting can be applied to “Table” & “Matrix” visual and for demonstration of icon set in this article, I have created below simple “Table” visual.